Punktum-dk/epp-service-specification/README.md

 This command has been extended with the following fields:

 * User type, which has to be one of:
-  * company - indicating a company
+  * `company` - indicating a company
-  * public_organization - indicating a public organisation
+  * `public_organization` - indicating a public organisation
-  * association - indicating an association
+  * `association` - indicating an association
-  * individual - indicating an individual
+  * `individual` - indicating an individual

 The user type will result in context-specific interpretation of the following fields:

-* EAN - this number is only supported for user types: company, public_organization and association.
-It is only mandatory for association and optional for company and public_organization.
+* EAN - this number is only supported for user types: `company`, `public_organization` and `association`.
+It is only mandatory for `public_organization` and optional for company and `association`.
-* CVR - (VAT number) this is only supported for user types: company, public_organization and association.
-The number is required for handling VAT correctly, mandatory for user types company and public_organization and optional for the user type association.
+* CVR - (VAT number) this is only supported for user types: `company`, `public_organization` and `association`.
+The number is required for handling VAT correctly, mandatory for user types `company` and `public_organization` and optional for the user type `association.

 The contact-id field is auto-generated and assigned by DK Hostmaster.
 EPP do however open for providing a contact-id in the context of the create contact command, this is not supported by DK Hostmaster at this point.

 This field is validated on the server site, it is however recommended to perform a check contact on the requested contact-id prior to the create domain request if a userid is already known from a contact create or previous domain creation.

-It is required that the client side can request that the contact-id is auto-generated and assigned by DK Hostmaster by providing the keyword “auto”, which will result in an available and validated contact-id for the specified contact object.
+It is required that the client side can request that the contact-id is auto-generated and assigned by DK Hostmaster by providing the keyword `auto, which will result in an available and validated contact-id for the specified contact object.

 ```XML
 <contact:id>auto</contact:id>